dredwerkz/Horizon-CS-Server-Manager/README.md

 Horizon Server Manager is lightweight, integrating with gameservers entirely via UDP communication rather than adding overheads.
 A comprehensive toolbox for making large-scale tournaments manageable, designed and written by one of the most experienced CS admins in the industry, featuring all the tools you'll ever need - and some you never knew you did.

+## Getting it up and running

+Process for booting booting the project in its current state --

+Install npm packages, and build the project.

+npm dev script will boot the HTTP and UDP servers, and load the WebSocket and Emitters at the same time - front-end is served via http port 8080, UDP traffic is being listened to on port 12345.
+The project is currently using a local postgres instance to store data 'permanently' between sessions, which the front-end pulls from when the pages are loaded.
+Haven't containerised this yet, sorry!

+"npm run send" will send simulated dummy-data from real CS matches from a series of ports between 50000-50019 (customisable) which will update the database and also sends the partial updates to all connected WebSocket clients.

+Front end listens for the WebSocket message type to determine whether to update the whole server list or to find which specific gameserver just sent an update, and apply that!

 ## Table of Contents

 -   [What is it?](#what-is-it)